-By the end of the lesson, most pupils will be able to: Group task Ask each group to look at the Use a Hundred square to count from any given starting point.
-Hundred square in MAN Primary Mathematics 2, page 1.
-Use a Hundred square to add two-digit numbers together.
-Ask pupils to count together from 1 in their groups, using the Hundred square.
-Teaching aids Ask them to count again, starting from any number under 50.
-Before the lesson: Ask them to repeat this three or four times, each time starting Draw a large Hundred square from a different number. on the chalkboard, like the one in MAN Primary Mathematics 2, page 1.
-Ask each member of the group to say a number for the others to find on the Hundred square.
-Collect lots of counters.
+By the end of the lesson, most pupils will be able to: Group task Ask each group to look at their Use a Hundred square to count Hundred square. from any given starting point.
+Ask the pupils to count together Use a Hundred square to add from 1 in their groups, using the two-digit numbers together.
+Hundred square.
+Ask them to count again, starting Teaching aids from any number under 50.
+Ask them to repeat this three Before the lesson: or four times, each time starting from a different number.
+Draw a large Hundred square Ask each member of the group on the chalkboard. to say a number for the others to Collect lots of counters. find on the Hundred square.